shrey-kgp/robotix.github.io/_events/stax.md

 * Teams cannot tinker with their robots during the run.

-* Deposition of block will be considered only if the block is placed correctly within two horizontal lines.

-* An incorrect deposition is not to be confused as dropping of the block.

 * [LEGO kits](http://en.wikipedia.org/wiki/Lego_Mindstorms) or its spare parts are not allowed.